Climate Change

 Data for each metric is updated in the ESG Databook around June every year.

 As a step towards realizing a decarbonized society, the Rakuten Group achieved carbon neutrality, or net-zero*1 greenhouse gas emissions*2, from all Group business operations, including consolidated subsidiaries, in 2023.
+Please see our press releasefor more information.

 *1 We promoted energy efficiency and renewable energy adoption groupwide for reducing greenhouse gas emissions and offset remaining emissions by using carbon credits and investing in reduction activities